Defining the Term “Guru-Yoga”

 How many different texts and variations are there of guru-yoga?

-So, in this sense, if we look over history in the collected works of the great masters, you can find so many different guru-yogas that so many different masters have written.
-The question is, of course, how many are actively or actually practiced now within your own lineage.
-There can be fairly standard ones that are practiced, and then there can be special ones that you would have in special cases, like in Nyingma where they have these treasure revealers, terton (gter-ston), and everybody’s going to have a different guru-yoga.
+In this sense, if we look over history into the collected works of the great masters, we can find so many different guru-yogas that so many different masters have written.
+The question is, how many are actively or actually practiced now within our own lineage.
+There can be fairly standard ones that are practiced, and then there can be special ones that we would have in special cases, like in Nyingma, where they have these treasure revealers, terton (gter-ston), and everybody’s going to have a different guru-yoga.
 Whereas in Gelugpa, where it is more standard, there is a more standard one with Tsongkhapa that’s done.
-So it is hard to give a number.
-In essence they basically all follow the same structure.
-And then there are guru-yogas that are combined with Kalachakra and the six-session practice, for instance, and there’s many, many different variations, and guru-yogas with various deities – with His Holiness the Dalai Lama and Avalokiteshvara, for instance.
-There are many, many ones.
+It is hard to give a number.
+In essence, they basically all follow the same structure.
+Then, there are guru-yogas that are combined with Kalachakra and the six-session practice, for instance.
+There are many, many different variations, and guru-yogas with various deities, with His Holiness the Dalai Lama and Avalokiteshvara, for instance.
+There are many, many works.